golden-guy/android_patchsets/README.md

 Patch files for Samsung Galaxy S III Mini

 How to apply:
-- Change into the relevant directory as indicated by the patch file name
+- Change into the relevant directory in your sources, as indicated by the patch file location
-- Run 'git am patch_file.patch'
+- Run 'git am /path/to/patch_file.patch'

 Enjoy!